ng-alain/delon/docs/import.en-US.md

 type: Dev
 ---

-In addition to the ng-zorro-antd base component and the @delon business component, sometimes we need to reference other external class libraries, the following is how to use the rich text component [ngx-tinymce](https://github.com/cipchk/ngx-tinymce):
+In addition to the NG-ALAIN base component and the @delon business component, sometimes we need to reference other external class libraries, the following is how to use the rich text component [ngx-tinymce](https://github.com/cipchk/ngx-tinymce):

 ## Angular Component